FDI and the Irish Economy

 So, 2015 was a record year for FDI in Ireland.
 Industrial Development Authority client employment reached its peak at 187,056.
 And the Industrial Development Authority has set lofty targets for the next five years including the creation of 80,000 new jobs, 900 investments, and €3 billion R&D investments.
 There has never been a better time to invest in Ireland.

-Dominic Conlon is the head of Leman Solicitors’ corporate department.
+Dominic Conlon is the head of Ogier Leman’ corporate department.
 He specializes in financial technology (or Fintech), and he has advised many of Ireland’s largest financial institutions, corporations and technology companies over the last 20 years.